NirajRajai/sih_pre/README.md

 ### Collecting Data
 We used twitter api to collect tweets for 6-7 days.
 In total we collected around 20,000 tweets.
 ### Pre-processing Data
 We removed unnecessary twitter handle mentions and hashtags.
-Due to encoding in UTF there certain special characters came in the format(/e00) so we filtered that also.
+Due to encoding in UTF certain special characters came in the format(/e00) so we filtered that also.
 ### Selecting Features
 We used the top 300 words used in the tweets apart from common words i.e. is,the,etc.
 ### Training Model